 In the past three years Mr. Helin has illustrated 68 children's education books and recently finished writing and illustrating his 8 book series on the Tlingit First Nation of Alaska.
 Currently he resides in Qualicum Beach on Vancouver Island B.C.

-Visible in the land art from above and accessible for all to enjoy, the EcoStay Motherland Forest will be complete with a motorist rest stop, walking path and educational signage about the project and its role in easing greenhouse gas emissions, biodiversity and the interaction of First Nations people with nature.
-Volunteer opportunities for groups, schools and staff.
+Visible in the land art from above and accessible for all to enjoy, the parkland will be accessible to the public and include a walking path and educational signage about the project and its role in easing greenhouse gas emissions, biodiversity and the interaction of First Nations people with nature.

 Guests Will Love Our Virtual Forest